statamic/v2-docs/content/collections/docs/forms.md

 {{ /form:create }}
 ```

-Alternately, you can take a full-control approach and write out all the inputs yourself explicitly.
+Or alternately, you can take a full-control approach and write out all the inputs yourself.
 This is useful when all of your fields aren't uniform -- when certain aspects require more control.
+We usually do it this way to reduce complexity.
 In this case, your template might look more like this:

 ```
 {{ form:create in="superfans" }}